vvkwan/contributionlog/README.md

 ## Why I Chose This Issue

-I chose this issue because I wanted to learn more about what esbmc does in a manner that doesn't require me to understand any of the functionality.
+I chose this issue because I wanted to learn more about what ESBMC does in a manner that doesn't require me to understand any of the functionality.
 The issue talks about clang, which is a tool I have used previously, so I believe that I understand what they are asking for.

 ---